What are Dental Crowns?

 Step 4: After that, the crown will be cemented to the tooth or set of teeth and affixed.

 Dental Crowns – Frequently Asked Questions

 A1.
-Bonded all porcelain, extra stength all porcelain and porcelain fused to metal.
+Bonded all porcelain, extra strength all porcelain and porcelain fused to metal.

 Q2.
-Can a root canal be done through a crown?
+Can a Root Canal be done through a Dental Crown?

 A2.
 A root canal can be done through an existing crown if the crown is in good condition, has closed margins (edges), and there is no decay underneath the old crown.
 After the root canal treatment is completed, the hole in the crown will be patched up with a filling material.
 However, if the crown needs to be replaced, then the crown will be removed, all decay will be cleaned off, and the root canal treatment will be done.
 If insufficient tooth structure is left to support a crown, then a post will be necessary for the retention of a crown.

 Q3.
-How much does a tooth crown cost?
+How much does a Dental Crown cost?

 A3.
 The prices start from $599.
 Initial consultation worth $100 FREE.
 Conditions apply.